AMWA-TV/is-14/docs/Backup & restore.md

 - after a restore operation devices MUST always contain valid objects (objects which have suitable values for each property within the current operating context) in their device models
 - a restore operation modifying/rebuilding an object can use information from the backup data set provided or from an internal knowledge store
-- a restore operation successfully modifying/rebuilding an object which uses only the backup data set information MUST report the validation restore status of the object as `Ok`
+- devices MUST report the validation restore status of an object as `Ok` when a restore operation modifying/rebuilding the object using only the backup data set information is successful
-- a restore operation successfully modifying/rebuilding an object which uses internal knowledge store information MUST report the validation restore status of the object as `Ok` and list properties which have benefited from internal knowledge store data in the [notices](https://specs.amwa.tv/nmos-control-feature-sets/branches/main/device-configuration/#ncpropertyrestorenotice) property as `Warning` notices
+- devices MUST report the validation restore status of an object as `Ok` and MUST list properties which have benefited from internal knowledge store data in the [notices](https://specs.amwa.tv/nmos-control-feature-sets/branches/main/device-configuration/#ncpropertyrestorenotice) property as `Warning` notices when a restore operation modifying/rebuilding the object using internal knowledge store information is successful
 - if devices cannot find the required information for modifying/rebuilding a particular object in either the backup data set provided or an internal knowledge store, then they MUST report the validation restore status of the object as `Failed` and also MUST populate the `statusMessage` property with details of why the operation failed.
-Devices MAY also populate [notices](https://specs.amwa.tv/nmos-control-feature-sets/branches/main/device-configuration/#ncpropertyrestorenotice) for the object properties which have contributed to the operation failing.
+Devices MAY also populate [notices](https://specs.amwa.tv/nmos-control-feature-sets/branches/main/device-configuration/#ncpropertyrestorenotice) for the object properties which have contributed to the operation failing
-- a restore operation modifying/rebuilding an object resulting in at least one error [notice](https://specs.amwa.tv/nmos-control-feature-sets/branches/main/device-configuration/#ncpropertyrestorenotice) MUST report the validation restore status of the object as `Failed`
+- devices MUST report the validation restore status of an object as `Failed` when a restore operation modifying/rebuilding the object results in at least one error [notice](https://specs.amwa.tv/nmos-control-feature-sets/branches/main/device-configuration/#ncpropertyrestorenotice)
-- a restore operation modifying/rebuilding an object resulting only in warning [notices](https://specs.amwa.tv/nmos-control-feature-sets/branches/main/device-configuration/#ncpropertyrestorenotice) MUST report the validation restore status of the object as `Ok`
+- devices MUST report the validation restore status of an object as `Ok` when a restore operation modifying/rebuilding an object results only in warning [notices](https://specs.amwa.tv/nmos-control-feature-sets/branches/main/device-configuration/#ncpropertyrestorenotice)

 ## Performing a backup

 Creating a backup is performed by using the `bulkProperties` endpoint of a device alongside the [Get verb](https://specs.amwa.tv/is-14/branches/v1.0-dev/docs/API_requests.html#getting-all-the-properties-of-a-role-path).

-In order to retrieve the whole device model (full backup), requests MUST use `root` as the `rolePath` and a `recurse` parameter with a value of `true`.
-The response contains a `validationFingerprint` and the `values` of all the role paths in the device model.
+Clients MUST issue requests using `root` as the `rolePath` and a `recurse` parameter with a value of `true`, in order to retrieve the whole device model (full backup).
+Devices MUST produce a response which contains a `validationFingerprint` and the `values` of all the role paths in the device model.

 | ![Performing a full backup](images/performing-full-backup.png) |
 |:--:|
 | _**Performing a full backup**_ |

-Partial backups can be created by choosing other role paths.
-The scope of backups can further be restricted by using a query parameter of `recurse=false` which will only include the properties of the targeted role path.
+Clients MAY retrieve partial backups by choosing other role paths.
+The scope of backups MAY further be restricted by using a query parameter of `recurse=false` which will only include the properties of the targeted role path.

 Devices are RECOMMENDED to populate `dependencyPaths` for objects which have dependencies on other role path objects when returning a backup data set ([see NcObjectPropertiesHolder](https://specs.amwa.tv/nmos-control-feature-sets/branches/main/device-configuration/#ncobjectpropertiesholder)).